indigo-sword/project-octopus/README.md

 - This repository contains TentacleWeb, the server-side code for the game.
 It is implemented in Python, using the Flask - SQLAlchemy framework.
 Check it in tentacle-web/code.
 It is made basically of API, class codes and unit tests.
 - The 3 basic pillars of TentacleWeb are the Node, Path and User classes, which are used to store the game's data.
 - Node is a class that represents a level in the game.
 It contains the level's data, such as its name, description, and the path it belongs to.
 You can perform a series of actions on it, which will be interfaced through the client.
+- Futurely, we want to **expand the architecture of the Path class** to allow for more complex paths by storing them in a JSON representation of a dictionary graph.
+(TBD)

 ##### Check out our architecture